open-feature/go-sdk-contrib/tools/tck/README.md

 gitlink, so an embed from a submodule compiles in this repository and arrives empty for anyone running `go get`.

+**The consequence worth stating on its own is that the pin cannot silently go stale: the assets are source here, so a rebase moves `go.mod` and `go.sum` the way it moves any other line and leaves no checked-out copy behind to disagree with them.** There is no working tree of the Gherkin to update, and nothing to remember to run after a rebase.
+The version named in `go.mod` is resolved from a per-version, read-only module cache and verified against `go.sum` before a single scenario is collected, so the ways to get this wrong are all loud: moving the pin without its hashes is `missing go.sum entry for module providing package ...`, and a hash that does not match the bytes is `SECURITY ERROR ... checksum mismatch`.
+A suite that runs against the previous pin's assets and reports a result is not a state the toolchain can be in — short of a `replace` directive, which is a line an adopter has to write in `go.mod` and can be read there.
+The hazard is not hypothetical and the contrast is one directory away: the four non-TCK flagd suites in `providers/flagd/e2e` read their Gherkin from `../flagd-testbed/gherkin`, a submodule working tree that a rebase moves the gitlink of and does not check out, so the files those suites parse can lag what the commit says they are with nothing failing.

 Changing a scenario, a flag or a control endpoint means changing it in `open-feature/spec` first and then moving the pin here, by tag or by commit: